-These are digital times and as such, most of us find ourselves practically living on social media.
-It is how we communicate with friends and family, and new digital friends we’re yet to physically meet.
+These are digital times, and as such, most of us find ourselves practically living on social media.
+It is how we communicate with friends and family and new digital friends we’re yet to meet physically.
 For some, in a bid to stay committed to our digital relationships, we may unconsciously begin to live for others instead of ourselves.
-Such that it doesn’t matter how hungry we are, we must artistically arrange a meal for a micro IG photoshoot before we can even take in its sweet aroma.
+It doesn’t matter how hungry we are; we must artistically arrange a meal for a micro IG photoshoot before we can even take in its sweet aroma.

-This is not to say that we don’t all indulge with a bit too much of social media every once in a while but the point is, when an individual becomes so addicted to living first for social media, then this is a major sign that you may need to take a social media break.
+This is not to say that we don’t indulge in a bit too much social media every once in a while.
+Still, the point is, when an individual becomes so addicted to living first for social media, then this is a major sign that you may need to take a social media break.

-Just like most times in life, working with a schedule or planner helps you better manage your time, heighten productivity and reduces stress.
+Like most times in life, working with a schedule or planner helps you better manage your time, heighten productivity, and reduce stress.
 If you find yourself consuming so much SM to the detriment of your productivity, creating a schedule that allocates a certain amount of time for social media is the first step to regaining control of your time.
 Consider a written planner or scheduling apps like any.do.
 But how do you know you need to limit your social media usage or take a break?

 Here are 5 signs it may be time to take a social media break…